-The Agency expects also notes that there willmay be synergies between this initiative proposal and the development of aproposed restitution programfund (see Section 9.9).
-Stranded customers may be able to use payments from the restitution programfund to fix installation or other system issues, such that their solar project is then in a better position to be "unstranded."
+The Agency expects that there will be synergies between this initiative and the development of a restitution program (see Section 9.9).
+Stranded customers may be able to use payments from the restitution program to fix installation or other system issues, such that their solar project is then in a better position to be "unstranded."
+As noted above, the Commission approved the Agency's REC adder proposal in its entirety.